NuID/cryptography/README.md

 ## From JavaScript

 This library aims to be usable from JavaScript.
-More work is necessary to establish the most convient consumption patterns, which will likely involve [`transit-js`](https://github.com/cognitect/transit-js) in place of the calls to `clj->js` and `js->clj` in `nuid.cryptography/wrap-export`.
+More work is necessary to establish the most convient consumption patterns.

 Currently the main snag is when using `Crypt.hashFn`; see below for more information.

 ### node:

 ```
-$ shadow-cljs release node
 $ node
-> var Crypt = require('./target/node/nuid_cryptography');
+> var Crypt = require('@nuid/cryptography');
 > Crypt.secureRandomBytes(32);
 > Crypt.secureRandomBn(32);
 > Crypt.sha256("bye!");